-Languages › English as a Second Language Definite Articles Il and Lo in Early Italian Share Flipboard Email Print English as a Second Language Grammar Pronunciation & Conversation Vocabulary Writing Skills Reading Comprehension Business English Resources for Teachers By Michael San Filippo Italian Expert M.A., Italian Studies, Middlebury College B.A., Biology, Northeastern University Michael San Filippo co-wrote The Complete Idiot's Guide to Italian History and Culture.
+Languages › Italian Definite Articles Il and Lo in Early Italian Share Flipboard Email Print Italian Grammar History & Culture Vocabulary By Michael San Filippo Italian Expert M.A., Italian Studies, Middlebury College B.A., Biology, Northeastern University Michael San Filippo co-wrote The Complete Idiot's Guide to Italian History and Culture.
 He is a tutor of Italian language and culture. our editorial process Michael San Filippo Updated February 01, 2019 In early Italian, the use of various forms of the definite article was a little different than today.
 The form lo was more frequent than in modern Italian, and it was also used in many cases in which il was subsequently called for.
 Today, lo precedes nouns beginning with s impura (s + consonant), (lo Stato), z (lo zio), gn (lo gnomo), sc (lo sciocco), pn (lo pneumatico), ps (lo psicologo), x (lo xilofono), and with i semiconsonantica (semivowel i) (lo iodio).
 All other masculine nouns starting with a consonant are preceded by the article il.
 In early Italian, however, the form il could only be used after a word ending in a vowel and before a word beginning with a consonante semplice (simple consonant).
 In those cases, it could also occur in the reduced form 'l.
 Here are two examples from Dante's Divine Comedy (more specifically from Inferno: Canto I: m'avea di paura il cor compunto (verso 15);là, dove 'l sol tace (verso 60).
 However, the form lo can be used in both cases, given that the final sound of the previous words ends in vowels and the initial sounds of the next words end in simple consonants.
 In particular, the use of this form was mandatory at the beginning of a phrase.
 Here are some examples, again taken from Dante's Divine Comedy: si volse a retro a rimirar lo passo (Inferno: Canto I, verso 26);Tu se' lo mio maestro (Inferno: Canto I, verso 85);Lo giorno se n'andava (Inferno: Canto II, verso 1).
 The differences in the use of the articles lo and il could be summarized as follows: in early Italian, lo was used more frequently and could be used in all cases (even if il was expected).
 In modern Italian il is found more frequently, and unlike in early Italian, there is no overlap in the usage of the two articles.
 How Is Lo Used in Contemporary Italian?
 The early use of the article lo instead of il continues in contemporary Italian in adverbial phrases such as per lo più (for the most part) and per lo meno (at least).
 Another form which still occurs today (but in very limited use), is the plural li.
 This form is sometimes found when indicating a date, especially in bureaucratic correspondence: Rovigo, li marzo 23 1995.
 Since li isn't an article recognized by most Italians today, it is not uncommon to see it misspelled with an accent, as if it were the adverb of place lì.
 Of course, when speaking one says Rovigo, il marzo 23 1995, while in general in correspondence it is preferred to write 23 marzo 1995 (without the article).
 In Italian, the article, whether an articolo determinativo (definite article), an articolo indeterminativo (indefinite article), or an articolo partitivo (partitive article), has no independent lexical meaning in a sentence.
 It serves in various ways, however, to define the noun it is associated with, and with which it must agree in gender and number.
 If the speaker wants to say something about a dog (for example), he must first specify whether the statement is intended to refer to all class members (Il cane è il migliore amico dell'uomo.—Dog is man's best friend.) or a single individual (Marco ha un cane pezzato.—Mark has a spotted dog).
 The article, along with other parts of speech, for example, aggettivi dimostrativi (questo cane—this dog), (alcuni cani—some dogs), or aggettivi qualificativi ( un bel cane—a beautiful dog), performs the important function of determining the nominal group.
 Cite this Article Format mla apa chicago Your Citation Filippo, Michael San.
 "Definite Articles Il and Lo in Early Italian."
 ThoughtCo, Jan.
 29, 2020, thoughtco.com/il-and-lo-in-early-italian-2011429.
 Filippo, Michael San.
 (2020, January 29).
 Definite Articles Il and Lo in Early Italian.
 Retrieved from https://www.thoughtco.com/il-and-lo-in-early-italian-2011429 Filippo, Michael San.
 "Definite Articles Il and Lo in Early Italian."
 ThoughtCo. https://www.thoughtco.com/il-and-lo-in-early-italian-2011429 (accessed May 7, 2021). copy citation Watch Now: Should You Use A, An or And?